riot-ci/RIOT/staging/README.md

 If a contribution to the main tree fails to build because of a module in staging/, it is perfectly valid to mark that module as "broken".

+### README.md

+Each module in staging/ *must* come with a README.md that outlines what the module can do and what's missing.
+If possible, also outline what is the mode in which the module will be developed.

+For example, write "This is a driver for device foo.
+It works with a Nucleo foobar, but didn't get much testing, and only mode 42 is implemented.
+Please help improving.

 ### Advance to main tree